EvasiveXkiller/SoundWave/README.md

 `aliases: volume, v, level, soundwave`

-Changes the volume of SoundWave
+Changes the volume of SoundWave.
+Volume range 0-200 can be accepted for best experience, however, volume beyond 200 can potentially cause serious physical human parts damage

 ### seek